NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 ## Adding a user to multiple organisations

-From 16 December 2024, you can add a user to more than 1 organisation, using the same email address for that user.
+You can add a user to more than 1 organisation, using the same email address for that user.

 The user will then be able to use the same email address and Okta account to access RAVS at each organisation.

 Users can have different permission levels at each organisation.

+### If a user has been added to multiple organisations

+Each time they log in, they will see a screen listing all the organisations they're currently associated with.
+They then have to select the relevant organisation.

+To switch organisations, they need to log out, log back in and select a new organisation.

 ## If a user was added to multiple organisations before 16 December 2024